This easy marinated goat cheese is a testament to the fact that sometimes the simplest of things are the best! A perfect appetizer!

 marinated goat cheese in small white bowls with knife

-An easy and delicious appetizer, that can be served at room temperature or baked to make warm goat cheese.
-Left-overs are also great in sandwiches or on salads!
-NOTE!
-Prep Time does not include marinating time.
+This marinated goat cheese is an easy and delicious appetizer, that can be served at room temperature or baked to make warm goat cheese.

 Yield: 12 servings